 At this time I had access to web hosting with a typical offering of PHP/MySQL (2007's finest).
 I found a PHP Proxy script; it was imaginatively named PHProxy.
 I soon uploaded and configured the script and gave it a test - success!
 I was presented with a text input box, a "GO" button and a framed window.
 Therein I could type in any URL, then this frugal PHP script would fetch the requested web site and its contents were displayed in the frame below.
 This meant that if one could access my website, then one could use it to access any website.
 My web host was used as an intermediary.

 The following day, I went to the ICT Suite at lunch time and demonstrated this Internet liberation.
 Any website was available - I was able to access the vaunted Bebo and view anyone's page, something never before seen within these walls.
 For my efforts I was lauded for "hacking the system" by the small crowd who were present.
 Then came the inevitable requests for my "hacking skills" to be utilised in many ways, some less illegal than others.

 The first blow

 The following week I returned to the ICT Suite and logged on to make use of my proxy script.
 Much to my dismay, instead of the text input box and the "Go" button I was instead presented an "Access Denied" page of the very type my proxy should bypass.
-It gave the reason: Proxy Avoidance along with my web domain name.
+It gave the reason:

 Thus ended my Internet freedom (at least for those 6.5 hours of the day).
 I then tried accessing the root page of my website and found the same block screen presented; they had blacklisted my entire domain!
 No more accessing my small collection of flash videos either.
 I could make my case to the systems admin, but why bother?
 As I knew even then, network engineers are not partial to mercy.